tomkadwill/tomkadwill.github.io/contact.md

 order: 3
 ---

-If you'd like to: Work with me, talk to me about this site or talk to me about any of my projects.
+Please email <a href="mailto:tomkadwill@gmail.com">tomkadwill@gmail.com</a> if you’d like to work with me, talk to me about this site or talk to me about any of my projects.

-Please email <a href="mailto:tomkadwill@gmail.com">tomkadwill@gmail.com</a>.